Tinnitus is a noise in the ears. It is experienced by 10 to 15% of the population.

 Objective tinnitus is caused by an actual noise produced in a vascular structure near the ear.

-Loud noise, aging, Meniere disease, and drugs are the most common causes of subjective tinnitus.
+Loud noise, aging, Meniere disease, migraines, and drugs are the most common causes of subjective tinnitus.

 Unilateral tinnitus with hearing loss or dizziness/dysequilibrium warrants gadolinium-enhanced MRI to rule out vestibular schwannoma.